-In the \textit{state-equivocation model} we allow an equivocating component to perform \textit{state-equivocations} by forking itself or spawning new machines.
-In order to model this, we can associate to any VLSM its {\em equivocating version} which can fork itself or spawn new copies of itself at any moment.
+In this model, we allow an equivocating component to perform \textit{state equivocations} by forking itself or spawning new machines.
+In order to model this, we associate to any VLSM its {\em equivocating version} which can fork itself or spawn new copies of itself at any moment.
 A state for the equivocating version of an VLSM is a list of states, each element of the list being a state of the original VLSM; the state of the equivocating VLSM keeps track of all the possible states that can be reached by equivocation.
 A VLSM and its equivocating version are defined over the same set of messages.
 Formally, we have the following definition.